 County Fire Wardens work with federal agencies and local fire departments to coordinate the suppression effort.
 More than ¾ of all wildfires in Utah are extinguished before they exceed 10 acres.

-The Division’s Lone Peak Fire Center employs Hotshot Crews, Initial Attack Crews, Fuel Crews and Engine Crews.
+The Division’s Lone Peak Conservation Center employs Hotshot Crews, Initial Attack Crews, Fuel Crews and Engine Crews.
 These crews are dispatched all over the state to put fires out in difficult terrain.
 When in-state fire activity is reduced, the crews are dispatched to help in other states.
 When Utah needs help, the same types of resources are dispatched from outside the state.
 This national resource sharing allows national fire managers to allocate firefighting resources where they are needed most.